urbanriskmap/cognicity-api-docs/source/includes/chatbot_api/_twitter.md

 {}
 ```

-This endpoint responds to a Facebook Webhook message event.
-See Facebook [documentation](https://developers.facebook.com/docs/messenger-platform/getting-started/webhook-setup/) for more details.
+This endpoint responds to a twitter Webhook message event.
+See twitter [documentation](https://developers.twitter.com/docs/messenger-platform/getting-started/webhook-setup/) for more details.

 #### HTTP Request

-`POST /facebook/webhook`
+`POST /twitter/webhook`